Crodu/F2M_Admission/README.md

-# F2M_Admission
+# Hexagonal-Twitter
-Admission Test for new Fast2 Mine fullstack engineers
+Kaizen Week Lecture with code for dev team of Fast2Mine